 Vitamin D: opt for medicines to avoid overdosing infants

-Three cases of vitamin D overdose have recently been reported in infants as a result of taking food supplements.
-Too much vitamin D can have serious, life-threatening consequences on the health of young children.
-To limit risks, we would like to reiterate our recommendations on the vitamin D supplementation of infants.
+Three new cases of vitamin D overdose have recently been reported in infants as a result of taking food supplements.
+Too much vitamin D can have serious, life-threatening consequences for the health of young children.
+To limit risks, we are reiterating our recommendations on the vitamin D supplementation of infants.

 Vitamin D is essential for bone growth in children.
-To ensure this growth, vitamin D is prescribed in France from the first few days of a baby’s life to prevent rickets, which is a disease of growth and ossification.
+To ensure this growth, vitamin D is prescribed in France from the first few days of a baby’s life to prevent rickets, which is a disease affecting growth and bone formation.

 However, giving your child too much vitamin D can be just as harmful as not giving enough.
-Between 2020 and 2021, the Agency registered three reports of severe hypercalcaemia (excessive calcium in the blood) in infants.
-These cases occurred after young children were given food supplements fortified with vitamin D intended for adults.
+The Agency registered three new reports of severe hypercalcaemia (excessive calcium in the blood) in infants in 2022.
+These cases resulted from the misuse of food supplements containing vitamin D.

-Following our alert in early 2021, we again stress to parents the importance of:
+Reiterating our alert issued in early 2021 following the detection of three similar cases, we are again stressing to parents the importance of:

-- opting for a medicine containing vitamin D rather than a food supplement fortified with this vitamin.
-The accompanying leaflet guarantees clear information in terms of doses, precautions for use, risk of adverse effects and overdose;
+- opting for medicines rather than food supplements.
+Medicines provide clear information on doses, precautions for use, risk of adverse effects and overdose;

 - carefully controlling the doses given to your child, and avoiding combining different products containing vitamin D, in order to prevent overdoses that could impair kidney function.

-This intake should in any case only be made on the prescription of a healthcare professional.
+This intake should in any case always be prescribed by a healthcare professional.

 This alert follows on from the reports received through our nutrivigilance scheme.
-You too can report any adverse effects from taking a food supplement.
-In this way, you will help improve consumer safety.
+You too can report any adverse effects suspected of being related to the use of a food supplement.
+In doing so, you will help improve consumer safety.